ucnl/diy.github.io/projects/disk_hydrophone/README.md

 | :---: |
 | fig. 25 - Pouring process |

 Pouring gradually.
-Until the moment when the urethane comes out of the exit channels.
-We stop at about this level:
+Until the moment when the polyurethane comes out of the exit channels.
+Stop at about this level:

 | ![assembling_step](58.jpeg) |
 | :---: |
 | fig. 26 - Pouring process |

 This is where the pouring ends and the polyurethane takes time to cure.
-We leave everything at the manufacturer's recommended temperature for 24 hours.
+Leave everything at the manufacturer's recommended temperature for 24 hours.
 The mold is small enough, so we do not degas it - it is enough to degas the compound in a cup.
-As a rule, there are practically no bubbles in such forms if everything was done correctly: the compound is quickly and efficiently mixed, degassed and the temperature regime is observed.
+As a rule, there are practically no bubbles in such molds if everything was done correctly: the compound is quickly and efficiently mixed, degassed and the temperature conditions is observed.

 ## 5. Testing
 After 24 hours, the mold can be opened.